Cloth Simulation

 Simulation

-- Max Acceleration: limits maximum acceleration
+- Max Acceleration: Limits the cloth’s maximum acceleration.

-- **Enable Colliders : determines whether collision repulsion is enabled with collider models.
+- Enable Colliders: Determines whether collision repulsion is enabled with collider models.

-- Add Collider: attach colliders.
+- + Choose Collider: Attaches selected colliders.

 Vertex Binding

-- Follow Object: attach follow object
+- Follow Object: Attaches a follow object that the selected vertices will follow.

 Physics Collider Component